abap2UI5/docs/docs/development/translation.md

 ---
 # Translation, i18n

-In UI5 development, translations are typically managed through i18n files, with translation content stored in frontend artifacts.
-In abap2UI5, however, since all apps reside on the ABAP backend, we can leverage ABAP's built-in translation mechanisms, such as text elements or message classes.
+In UI5 apps, translations are typically managed through i18n files, with translation content stored in frontend artifacts.
+In abap2UI5, since all apps reside on the ABAP backend, we can leverage ABAP's built-in translation mechanisms, such as text elements or message classes.

 ### Text Element
 The message can be translated using the ABAP text element mechanism, making it available in different languages without changing the code: